|

 The Company has adopted a Vigil Mechanism as envisaged in the Act, the Rules prescribed

-thereunder, the Listing Regulations and is implemented through the Company's
+thereunder, the Listing Regulations and is implemented through the Company's Whistle

-Whistle-Blower Policy.
+Blower Policy.
 The policy aims to ensure that genuine complainants can raise their

-allows for anonymous reporting of complaints. and makes provision for direct access to the
+allows for anonymous reporting of complaints, and makes provision for direct access to the

-Chairman of the Audit Committee.
-A quarterly report on the whistle-blower complaints, is
+A quarterly report on the Whistle Blower complaints, is placed before the Audit

-placed before the Audit Committee for its review.
+Committee for its review.

-the Company's website at https://www.tejasnetworks.com/ policies-codes/.
+https://www.tejasnetworks.com/ policies-codes/.

 Related Party Transactions